penninesoaringclub/newsletter/content/posts/2024-05/index.md

 # Shout Outs

-Many thanks to Paul Winterbottom for erecting a brand new windsock for us all in Parlick landing field!
+Many thanks to Paul Winterbottom for erecting a brand new windsock for us all in Parlick landing field.

 [![](windsock.jpg)](windsock.jpg)